 Ingredients

-- 3.8 cups water
+- 3.3 cups tap or bottled water

-- 1 lemon cut into rounds
+- 1 lemon large, deseeded, cut into rounds

 Instructions